 #4 Kakochang Waterfalls

 Waterfalls are always spectacular and magnificent.
 Especially when the crystal clear water gushing from the top and going down to the pond.
 The waterfall is located about 13km from Bokakhat.
-You can trek to the waterfall which is about 4 kms.
+You need to do a little trek of 4 km to reach the waterfall.
 A popular picnic spot almost half an hour drive from Kaziranga National Park.
-From the waterfall you can see some amazing views.
+On reaching the waterfalls, you will realise plenty of good views wait for you.

 Tea landscape of Hathkhuli and Methoni can be seen from the waterfall.
 Ideal time to visit the park is between October to March.
 During the post monsoon months.
 Kakochang waterfall has a good connectivity of roads with the other districts of Assam.
 The nearest airport is at Jorhat.